imar-ie/funding-sources/imar_technology_gateway__enterprise_ireland/innovation_partnerships.md

 ![](/assets/imapLogo2.png)

-**IMaR** have helped many companies, since its formation in 2013, through funding mechanisms with Enterprise Ireland to successfully avail of grant funding through Innovation Vouchers and Innovation Partnerships.

 #### Innovation Vouchers {#InnovationVouchers }

 SMEs can spend their €5,000 vouchers at IMaR Technology Gateway in exchange for innovative solutions to small business challenges.
 Up to three vouchers \(one co-funded\) to the value of €5000.00 can be availed of by your company.
 5E